Peru protesters attack Las Bambas mining group's convoy, burn vehicles

 LIMA, July 21 (Reuters) - Protesters in Peru attacked a convoy of vehicles from the Las Bambas mining group, one of Peru's largest copper producers, and set fire to some of them, underscoring tensions in the country that has been hit hard by the coronavirus pandemic.

-The miner, owned by Chinese firm MMG Ltd 1208.HK, said in a statement late on Monday the convey had been moving through a mining area near the city of Espinar in the Cusco region when the vehicles were intercepted, stoned and two were burned.
+The miner, owned by Chinese firm MMG Ltd 1208.HK, said in a statement late on Monday the convoy had been moving through a mining area near the city of Espinar in the Cusco region when the vehicles were intercepted and stoned.
+Two were torched.

 The protesters "are violently demanding an economic benefit that is not linked to Minera Las Bambas, and that has caused riots in the area," Las Bambas said.